 Supervision

-Forms for supervision, from the main supervisor and other supervisors, and labour division: main supervision from NN, strong contribution of co-supervisor CC.
-Supervision consists of joint research group meetings one hour once a week.
+Brief example: Main supervision from NN, strong contribution of co-supervisor CC.
+Supervision consists of one-hour joint research group meetings once a week.
 Individual meetings with NN every two weeks, 1-2 hours.
-Co-supervisor joins for discussions on experimental design and interpretation of data, approximately 2-3 times per semester.
+Co-supervisor joins for discussions on experimental design and interpretation of data approximately 2-3 times per semester.

 Date: 2021-02-03